What is the California Lemon Law? What are my legal rights?

 A: Call 888 EX LEMON for a free consultation or submit our Lemon Law Case Review Form.
-You then mail, fax, or e-mail your documents for our lemon law analysis.
+You then mail, fax, or e-mail your repair orders for our analysis.
 Once we have reviewed and accepted your case, discussed it with you, and you have retained our firm, we do it all.
-Your main requirement after that will be to return the vehicle to the manufacturer with just normal wear and tear, and receive your payment.
+We ask that you continue to make all of your monthly payments on the vehicle, and to always keep us informed of any additional repairs.

 Is that all I have to do?

 A: That is all you need to do.
 We will work diligently and aggressively with the manufacturer on your behalf during this entire process, keeping you posted on the progress of your case along the way.